Our Minister & Staff

 Steve Cooper C.R.E.
 (Credentialed Religious Educator) has been our Director of Religious Education since 2005.
 Steve, a long-time member of the church, embodies a passionate commitment to instilling Unitarian Universalist values in the youth of our church and incorporating them into the whole life of the church.
 He is a modern-day Renaissance man whose talents inform both his leadership and his cooperative work, building trust with our youth and attracting a wide range of interested volunteers.
 Steve knows that youth are the future of our church and our world.

 Sheri Regalado has supported staff and members of the congregation since 2003.
-She manages office functions including database maintenance, processing contributions, and assisting members and outside organizations with room reservations.
+She supports the administrative aspects of our congregation, including communications, finances, facilities, and more, as it relates to the mission of our church.
 Her exceptional organizational skills and long-term experience with the church are vital to the smooth functioning of this busy community.

 Vera Pelin has been our pianist and musical accompanist since 2019.
 She has been playing piano, harpsichord and organ for more than 20 years.
 Vera holds a Bachelor degree in piano performance from the National University of Music in Bucharest, Romania.
 She has performed at festivals, competitions and recitals in Hungary, Romania and Moldova.
 Vera also teaches piano at the Naperville Music Academy and she is a member of the Illinois State Music Teacher Association.